BRYAnb946/R9PvHLY/1Cuu/qDCi8/a/b-testing_zCCfii_1747631670.md.md

 -   if your title contains the words 傻逼 or any variants, and no other interesting content, a ban + vandalization is likely

--   ban all known accounts of an user over multiple websites

 Constructive disagreement will never be interfered with.